 - Reptiles: Snakes and lizards are popular prey for desert-dwelling raptors such as the crested caracara.
 The barred owl is also known to feed frequently on reptiles.

-- Amphibians: Smaller birds of prey and those that prefer habitats near water often feed on amphibians such as frogs and salamanders.
+- Amphibians: Smaller birds of prey and those that prefer habitats near water often feed on amphibians such as frogs, toads, and salamanders.
 Red-shouldered hawks and American kestrels often include amphibians in their diet.

 Birds of Prey in the Backyard

-Meat and poultry scraps are also taken by raptors of all sizes, though adding them to a backyard bird feeding station is unlikely to attract birds of prey.
+Meat and poultry scraps are also taken by raptors of all sizes, though adding them to a bird feeding station is unlikely to attract birds of prey.
 It is not recommended to offer meat in order to tempt raptors, since meat scraps can also attract other animals and predators that can be dangerous.
-Furthermore, raptors need to consume their whole prey - organs and all - to get adequate nutrition.
+Furthermore, raptors need to consume their prey whole, organs and all, to get adequate nutrition.

 Raptors Eating Backyard Birds